statisticsnorway/klass-subsets-api/README.md

 The `validFromInRequestedRange` of a code indicates the earliest point in the subset version's validity period (starting at `validFrom`) where this code with this name and level is also valid.
 If the code with this name and level is valid from some point before the subset version's `validFrom` date, then the `validFromInRequestedRange` of the code will be equal to the `validFrom` of the subset version.

-The `validUntilInRequestedRange` of a code indicates the latest point in the subset version's validity period (ending with `validUntil`) where this code with this name and level is also valid.
-If the code with this name and level is valid from some point after the subset version's `validUntil` date, then the `validUntilInRequestedRange` of the code will be equal to the `validUntil` of the subset version.
+The `validToInRequestedRange` of a code indicates the latest point in the subset version's validity period (ending with `validUntil`) where this code with this name and level is also valid.
+If the code with this name and level is valid from some point after the subset version's `validUntil` date, then the `validToInRequestedRange` of the code will be equal to the `validUntil` of the subset version.

 If we GET `v2/subsets/UID_for_dette_uttrekket_1` the response will look like this:
 ```